Need a contract for your business? Wondering if you can get paid for work done without a contract? Are oral agreements enforceable?

 Yes.
 All of your business contracts should be in writing.
 If a dispute arises out of an oral contract, proving its validity and enforceability is an uncertain, expensive, and time consuming process.

 Yes.
-If you sue to enforce a contract, attorney fees can be recovered as long as the contract contains an attorney fee provision.
+If you sue to enforce a contract, and you win, attorney fees can be recovered as long as the contract contains an attorney fee provision.

 Yes.
 If you have the ability to read the contract and understand its terms and its implications, your decision to not read it will not relieve you of your contractual obligations.